brianstock/MixSIAR/README.md

 The MixSIAR package can be run as a GUI with `mixsiar_gui()`, or as a sequence of R commands (`.R` script).
 The GUI depends on the `gWidgetsRGtk2` package in R. MixSIAR GUI has been tested and runs on [Windows](#windows), [Mac OS X](#mac-os-x), and [Linux](#linux).

+If you want to build the vignettes, you'll need to install "pandoc".
+[R Studio] comes bundled with pandoc, or you can visit http://pandoc.org/installing.html.

 #### Windows

+1. Download and install/update [R].
-1. Download and install [JAGS].
+2. Download and install [JAGS].
-2. Open R.
+3. Open R.
-3. Install GTK+ dependent packages.
-You will be prompted to install GTK+. **Follow the automatic prompts and do not interrupt the GTK+ installation!**:
+4. Install GTK+ dependent packages:

     ```
     install.packages(c("gWidgets", "RGtk2", "gWidgetsRGtk2", "devtools"))
     ```

-4. Restart R and run:
+5. Load `RGtk2`.
+You will be prompted to install GTK+. **Follow the automatic prompts and do not interrupt the GTK+ installation!**:

     ```
+    library(RGtk2)
+    ```

+6. Restart R and run:

+    ```
     library(devtools)
     devtools::install_github("brianstock/MixSIAR",
                              dependencies = TRUE,
-                             build_vignettes = TRUE)
+                             build_vignettes = TRUE) # FALSE if no pandoc
     ```

-5. Load MixSIAR and run GUI:
+7. Load MixSIAR and run GUI:

     ```
     library(MixSIAR)